Looking Back: Our Biggest Projects and Milestones of 2024

 Ten Years later, Local Color has captured and redistributed $1,650,106.70 to over 300 local Working Artists and their visions.

 Thank you to all those who contributed to making 2024 our most impactful year yet.
-But we’re just getting started!
-In 2025, we plan to say “Cheers to 10 Years” with numerous events and activations to help fund our continued success as an artists organization.
+We’re carrying that momentum into 2025, as we say “Cheers to 10 Years” with numerous events and activations to help fund our continued success as an artists organization.

 Stay tuned for more info as we share it by following us on Instagram and LinkedIn and subscribing to our newsletter at the bottom of our home page.